Powerdynamo brings new ignition & light

 • relay with cables

-Take off the old stator from the rear cover plate (6 screws from the rear side).
-This plate is the only part, that will be needed further on.
+Take the old stator from the rear cover plate (6 screws from the rear side).
+This plate (in picture from catalogue here marked in red square) is the only part, that will be needed further on.

 Take now the new lower (larger) adapter plate.

-Put the lower adapter plate on the old DKW cover plate (emptied by the old stator) and screw it down with the 6 hex-countersunk screws M6.
+Place the lower adapter plate on the old DKW cover plate and screw it down with the 6 new hex-countersunk screws M6, just as the stock stator had been.

-Put this pre-assembled plate on the motor (like the old was previously mounted) and screw down this unit with the 3 hex screws M7.
-Do not forget to use the enclosed lockwashers (one per screw).
+Put this pre-assembled plate onto the engine and screw it down with the 3 new hex screws M7.

-Replace the bearing nut on the crank shaft and screw it down carefully.
+Reset the bearing nut on the crank stud and screw it down carefully.

 The following steps can be done with the nut fitted.

-Take the medium adapter plate (see left) and put it on the lower adapter plate.
+Take now the middle adapter plate (see left) and put it on the lower adapter plate.

 Now the upper adapter plate (with the sideways cable opening on the unit):

-Put it on in that way, that this opening is over that one of the DKW plate and one of the both hole-pairs are congruent with the tapped hole in the middle adapter.
+Put it on in that way, that this opening shows direction wire exit and that one set of the hole-pairs matches the screw holes in the adapter below.

-Now is the right time to place the new stator coil.
-The stator coil is pre-assembled on the ground plate.
+Now place the new stator coil back to the holder plate.
+At time of delivery the stator coil is pre-assembled on the ground plate.
 You have to remove the 3 screws M4.
-Then lift-off carefully the coil a little (Don't damage the paint insulating!) until you have access to the 3 mounting holes of the ground plate.
+Then lift-off carefully the coil a little (don't damage the paint insulating!) until you have access to the 3 mounting holes of the ground plate.

 Lead the cable through the sideways opening of the upper adapter.
 There are 2 cable openings in the plate.
 It's important for the ignition adjusting, to use the with an "X" marked.
 (The unit is pre-assembled in that way!)